-Constipation is one of the most commonly reported health problems, affecting at least one in five younger people and one in three older adults, according to the National Institutes of Health.
+Constipation is one of the most commonly reported health problems, affecting about 16 percent of U.S. adults and one in three adults over age 60, according to the National Institutes of Health.

 What helps relieve constipation fast?
-While a number of over-the-counter medications are available to treat this condition quickly, there are also natural laxatives that can work equally well for some people.
+While a number of over-the-counter medications are available to treat this condition quickly, not all are considered safe.
+Instead, there are also natural laxatives that can work equally well for some people.

 Natural laxatives, in the form of certain foods, beverages and herbs, have been used for wellness purposes to alleviate constipation for over 2,000 years.